espocrm/ext-template/README.md

 Integration tests should be placed in `tests/integration/Espo/Modules/{@name}` directory and be in `tests\integration\Espo\Modules\{@name}` namespace.

+### GitHub workflow

+A workflow running unit tests and static analysis is defined in `.github/workflows/test.yml.disabled`.
+Remove `.disabled` from the filename to activate the workflow.

 ## Configuring IDE

 You need to set the following paths to be ignored in your IDE: